yashkhetade/MasterProductivity2026-/IMPRulesNew2026.md

 11) dare to , need to - main verb

+## Can - Permission,capacity,request,possibilty

+## Could - past of can formal rqst

+## May - Permission

+## Might - Possibilities

 ## Ought is always followed by to - duty,advice,strong possibility

 ## Used is always followed by to - past habit and passive voice

 ## Dare to - challenge / face ( eg - he dared to asked me a question)

+## for negative sentence dont use to with dare

+## Need to -  for requirement

+## for negative sentence dont use to with need